FLock-io/llm-loss-validator/README.md

 ## Environment Setup

-We recommand you to use `conda` to manage the python env for this repo.
+We [recommend](https://github.com/2000kazim) you to use `conda` to manage the python env for this repo.

 ```bash
 conda create -n llm-loss-validator python==3.10.12